rajcpandey/Exploratory-Data-Analysis-Course-Project-2/README.md

   ```
   ![Caption](plot6.png)

-#### Observation - Baltimore City has seen a constant decreased in emission from mote vehicle sources from year 1999 to 2008.
+#### Observation - Baltimore City has seen a constant decreased in emission from moter vehicle sources from year 1999 to 2008.